 - Add the blue cheese crumbles and use a fork to break up any extra-large hunks of cheese.
 Skip this if you like extra chunky blue cheese dressing.

 - Stir in 1 to 2 tablespoons of your preferred thinning liquid.
 Continue to add liquid a tablespoon at a time until you have your desired consistency.Refrigerate in an airtight container until ready to use.

 - The nutrition information is based on adding 4 tablespoons of half and half to thin the dressing and serving size of 2 tablespoons of dressing.

-- Remaining dressing should be kept refrigerated in an air-tight container for up to 10 days.
+- The remaining dressing should be kept refrigerated in an airtight container for up to 10 days.